DavidJCobb/DovahKit/TODO/Sustain Phase 1/save process.md

   * Should be an option the frontend can specify, and in turn, an option presented in the UI.
 * Dealing with a situation where some files can't be saved
 * Dealing with a situation where all files are saved to temporary output, but some files can't be moved from their temporary files to their desired locations and names

+We should also be more consistent with temporary files' names (when we write to a temporary file, confirm the write finished, and then replace the target file with the temporary): we should use `foo.dovahkit-bar` given a desired filename `foo` and a desired extension `bar`.